 and East German history books later only mentioned the Nazi-era victims in reference to these Soviet special camps.
-The official historical accounts all emphasized the brave resistance of Communist anti-fascists while downplaying other victim groups, including Jews.
-Schmaltz further reflects that the "Soviet concentration camps ensnared a wide segment of the East German population early on, including civilians who were not necessarily significant Nazi Party members, youths (male and female), and real or perceived class and political enemies of all stripes....
-State terror unleashed on a few outspoken individuals and political adversaries could therefore serve as a prophylactic measure against potential opposition by frightening the masses into permanent submission."
+The official historical accounts all emphasized the brave resistance of Communist anti-fascists while downplaying other victim groups, including Iews.
+Schmaltz further reflects that chmaltz man population early on, including civilians who were not necessarily significant Nazi Party members, youths (male and female), and real or perceived class and political enemies of all State terror unleashed on the "Soviet concentration camps ensnared a wide segment of the East Gera few outspoken individuals and political adversaries could therefore serve as a prophylactic measure against potential opposition by frightening the masses into permanent submission."